Saran-Wang/dsproject/manuscript.md

 Pred = model.predict(X_test)
 sample['Total'] = Pred
 ```
+#### 5. Summary for modeling process

+The flowchart below shows the modeling process.
+Finally, the model and parameters I selected is: RandomForestRegressor with max_depth = 10, n_estimators = 300.
+When predicting for the test dataset, the root mean squared error of this model is 10.74.

+![
+**Flowchart of Modeling**
+](images/xueao8.png "Wide image"){#fig:Flowchart width=3in}

 ## Conclusion {.page_break_before}
 All of the team members found random forest models to produce the best results with the lowest root mean square error.
 While each member used different parameters for her model, the final predictions had root mean square error values of less than 20.
 Based on our results, we conclude that machine learning can be used to approximate particulate matter with the variables we had available, but a better model will be needed to produce more accurate predictions.